coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 #### Pros

 - Reduces the total number of imports needed to get query logic set up, and pre-configures values to be more fool-proof.
-The Coder SDK is automatically patched into React Query's `queryFn` function context.
+The Coder SDK is automatically patched into Tanstack Query's `queryFn` function context.
 - Ensures that all Coder-based queries share the same query prefix, and are correctly evicted when the user unlinks their Coder account
-- Automatically prohibits some deprecated properties from React Query v4 (using one of them is treated as a type error).
-This means guaranteed forwards-compatibility with React Query v5
+- Automatically prohibits some deprecated properties from Tanstack Query v4 (using one of them is treated as a type error).
+This means guaranteed forwards-compatibility with Tanstack Query v5

 #### Cons